-\ 'left-top' indicates that the resource is aligned in a way such that the top-left corner of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer.
+'left-top' indicates that the resource is aligned in a way such that the top-left corner of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer.

-- \ 'center-top' indicates that the resource is aligned in a way such that the point half-way between the top-left and top-right corners of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - \ 'right-top' indicates that the resource is aligned in a way such that the top-right corner of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - \ 'left-middle' indicates that the resource is aligned in a way such that the point half-way between the top-left and bottomleft corners of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - \ 'center-middle' indicates that the resource is aligned in a way such that the vertical and horizontal center of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - \ 'right-middle' indicates that the resource is aligned in a way such that the point half-way between the top-right and bottomright corners of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - \ 'left-bottom' indicates that the resource is aligned in a way such that the bottom-left corner of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - \ 'center-bottom' indicates that the resource is aligned in a way such that the point half-way between the bottom-left and bottom-right corners of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - \ 'right-bottom' indicates that the resource is aligned in a way such that the bottom-right corner of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer.
+- 'left-middle' indicates that the resource is aligned in a way such that the point half-way between the top-left and bottomleft corners of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - 'left-bottom' indicates that the resource is aligned in a way such that the bottom-left corner of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - 'center-top' indicates that the resource is aligned in a way such that the point half-way between the top-left and top-right corners of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - 'center-middle' indicates that the resource is aligned in a way such that the vertical and horizontal center of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - 'center-bottom' indicates that the resource is aligned in a way such that the point half-way between the bottom-left and bottom-right corners of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - 'right-top' indicates that the resource is aligned in a way such that the top-right corner of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - 'right-middle' indicates that the resource is aligned in a way such that the point half-way between the top-right and bottomright corners of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer. - 'right-bottom' indicates that the resource is aligned in a way such that the bottom-right corner of the resource, as determined before any rotation or blur effect is applied, coincides with the position of the layer.